 Cake mixer: The times given are for a stand cake mixer.
 If using hand-held beaters it will take longer to make the egg whites thick and stiff.
 (Learn more about meringues)

 Make it lighter: It might be hard to believe until you try this, but Greek yoghurt in place of cream works a treat, and makes a pavlova with fewer calories.
-Use 500g, or in the US, 16fl ounces will be sufficient, thick Greek-style yoghurt, choosing one thickened naturally, not with gelatin or stabilisers.
+Use 500g, (or about 1 lb) thick Greek-style yoghurt, choosing one thickened naturally, not with gelatin or stabilisers.
 If the yoghurt you buy is thin and watery, you’ll need to drain it (otherwise it will weep in the assembled pavlova).
 Consequently, it’ll lose some of its volume.
 If you are not familiar with the brand of yoghurt you are buying, it’s probably wise to buy an extra tub to make sure you have enough.
 Here’s how to do it: simply tip the yoghurt into a sieve lined with paper towels and leave to drain for 1-2 hours, letting the whey drain off.
 Tip strained yoghurt into a clean bowl and whip with a spoon until thick and smooth.
 Greek yoghurt flavoured with lemon curd or mango puree is also a good flavour match with raspberries, or use plain Greek yoghurt and dollops of mango puree or homemade lemon curd.

 Double cream: Double cream has a higher fat content than single or ‘regular’ cream (around 48% and 37% respectively).
 It whips to a glorious thick and velvety cream BUT it can turn buttery in the wink of an eye.
 If your kitchen is hot, whip it in a chilled bowl (stick a glass bowl in the freezer for 10 minutes to chill it down), or sit the whipping bowl in a sink filled with a few large handfuls of ice, or fill a large bowl with some ice and sit the whipping bowl in this.
 Regardless of the higher fat content, it is the perfect cream to use in a pavlova.
 Lighter creams collapse as the pavlova stands, and tend to weep watery liquid which spoils the pavlova.